dlhamilton/route-me/README.md

 ![Quick fill Graph](assets/media/fill_graph_img.png)

 ### Save a graph
-Option 5 of the menu will save the graph to google sheets.
+Option 5 of the menu will save the graph to Google sheets.
 It takes the name of the graph and creates a new worksheet with the same name then will pass the array graph data to the sheets.
 If the user has attemped to solve the maze it will also pass the current coordinate of where the user is up to.

 ![Save Graph](assets/media/save_graph_img.png)